-Each person who first becomes an outside director following the effective date of the Director Compensation Policy will receive an annual award of restricted stock units having a value of \$200,000 (with the number of shares of our Class A common stock subject to the award determined by dividing such value by the closing sales price of a share of our Class A common stock on the applicable grant date, but rounded down to the nearest whole share), with such award vesting in equal, quarterly installments over one year, subject to continued service through each applicable vesting date.
+Each person who first becomes an outside director following the effective date of the Director Compensation Policy will receive an annual award of RSUs having a value to be determined by the Board upon recommendation of the Compensation Committee (with the number of shares of our Class A common stock subject to the award determined by dividing such value by the closing sales price of a share of our Class A common stock on the applicable grant date, but rounded down to the nearest whole share), with such award vesting in equal, quarterly installments over one year, subject to continued service through each applicable vesting date.
+No awards were made to outside directors in 2022.
+On March 27, 2023, each outside director, except Mr. Gormly, received an award of 100,000 shares with such award vesting in equal, quarterly installments over one year, subject to continued service through each applicable vesting date.
+In light of Mr. Gormly's extensive efforts as Audit Committee Chair, on March 27, 2023, Mr. Gormly, received an award of 200,000 shares with such award vesting in equal, quarterly installments over one year, subject to continued service through each applicable vesting date.

-2021 Director Compensation Table
+2022 Director Compensation Table

-The following table sets forth information regarding the compensation earned for service on our Board during the year-ended December 31, 2021 by our non-employee directors.
-Dr. Mulpuri's and Mr. Hughes' compensation as a named executive officer is set forth below under "-2021 Summary Compensation Table."
-The following table also excludes shareholder representative directors who served on our Board prior to our IPO for whom no compensation was provided.
+The following table sets forth information regarding the compensation earned for service on our Board during the year-ended December 31, 2022 by our non-employee directors.
+Dr. Mulpuri's compensation as a named executive officer is set forth below under "Executive Compensation Tables-2022 Summary Compensation Table."

-Name Fees Earned or Paid in Cash (\$) Stock Awards (\$)1 Total (\$)
+Fees Earned or Paid in Cash

+Name (\$) Stock Awards (\$) Total (\$)

 Current Directors:

-Toby Cosgrove 71,318 199,996 271,314
+Toby Cosgrove 104,556 104,556

-Lisa Picard 73,356 199,996 273,352
+Lisa Picard 98,528 98,528

-Julie Larson-Green 41,815 199,996 241,811
+Julie Larson-Green 92,056 92,056

-Nigel Gormly 73,356 199,996 273,352
+Nigel Gormly 98,528 98,528

+Scott Rechler

 Former Directors:

-Harold Hughes 2 95,740 599,996 695,736

-Tom Leppert 3 91,301 499,991 591,292
+Tom Leppert 1 13,986 13,986

-Bill Veghte 4 18,750 18,750